-- (2) Size.
-Signs shall not exceed four (4) square feet nor be more than thirty (30) inches in height including supporting poles or structure. - (3) Number and location. - (a) Such signs shall be located within two (2) miles of the property to which they refer, as measured along existing streets. - (b) Not more than one (1) sign shall be allowed at any "T" intersection. - (c) Not more than two (2) signs shall be allowed at any four-way intersection. - C. Pole banners.
-Pole banners are temporary signs suspended between brackets attached to utility poles in the City right-of-way. - (1) Pole banners shall require expressed written consent from the pole(s) owner(s) to erect signage on the pole(s). - (2) Pole banners shall require a permit as detailed in this ordinance.
-Permits shall be issued only for events located in the City. - (3) The requesting organization will pay to design, fabricate, install and remove pole banners. - (4) Size.
+- (3)Size.
 Removable pole banners shall measure 30 inches wide by 72 inches high when measured flat, and shall incorporate a pocket on bottom and top to accommodate pole brackets.
 Vertical orientation of the rectangle shall be 72 inches with 30 inch width at top and bottom in use.
-Bottom bracket is to be located nine (9) feet above grade. - (5) Quality.
-Pole banners shall be fabricated using vinyl or canvas. - (6) Number and locations. - (a) The City shall approve locations for pole banners and shall maintain a map detailing approved pole banner locations. - (b) No more than twenty-four (24) pole banners shall be erected for each event. - (6) Duration and installation. - (a) The City shall qualify companies authorized to install pole banners.

-- (b) Pole banners shall be erected no more than four (4) weeks prior to the beginning date of the event and shall be removed no later than one (1) week after the event ends. - D. An organization wishing to erect pole banners to announce a public event shall submit a request in writing indicating the name of the organization, date(s) and time of the event, location of the utility poles to be used, and company that will attach and remove the banners.
+Bottom bracket is to be located nine (9) feet above grade.
+Ouality.
+Pole banners shall be fabricated using vinyl or canvas.
+(4)(5)Number and locations.
+The City shall approve locations for pole banners and shall maintain (a) a map detailing approved pole banner locations.
+No more than twenty-four (24) pole banners shall be erected for each $(\mathbf{b})$ event.
+Duration and installation.
+(6)The City shall qualify companies authorized to install pole banners. (a) - (b) Pole banners shall be erected no more than four (4) weeks prior to the beginning date of the event and shall be removed no later than one (1) week after the event ends. - (c) An organization wishing to erect pole banners to announce a public event shall submit a request in writing indicating the name of the organization, date(s) and time of the event, location of the utility poles to be used, and company that will attach and remove the banners.